Passive House is the world‘s leading standard in energy efficient construction.

 The Passive House Standard stands for quality, comfort and energy efficiency.
 Passive Houses require very little energy to achieve a comfortable temperature year round, making conventional heating and air conditioning systems obsolete.
 While delivering superior levels of comfort, the Passive House Standard also protects the building structure.

+Passive House buildings are planned, optimised and verified with the Passive House Planning Package (PHPP).
 The use of high quality building components (see Certified Passive House Component Database) is key, but simply using Passive House suitable components does not make a building a Passive House.
 Careful planning of the interactions between these components is of critical importance to meeting the Passive House Standard.
 The Passive House Planning Package (PHPP) can help designers determine whether certain building plans, if carefully followed, will produce a structure that will adhere to the Passive House Standard certification criteria.

 The definitive criteria for the certification of Passive House components and Passive Houses are set by the Passive House Institute under the direction of Dr. Wolfgang Feist.